-A mentor is a person who guides a less experienced person by offering constructive advice, building trust and encouraging the mentee by modeling positive behaviors.
+A mentor is a person who guides a less experienced person by offering constructive advice, building trust and encouraging the mentee by modelling positive behaviours.
 A mentor understands their role is to be trustworthy, engaged, genuine, and productive in the needs of the mentee.

 The mentor/mentee relationship should be one based on trust and understanding with the ability to work one on one.
 A mentor will gently push you beyond your comfort zone encouraging you to hone your writing, your thinking and being able to see your work from different perspectives.

 To some extent your mentor will be your superhero, watching your back and picking you up when you fall.

 The partnership should be a celebration of a constructive writing relationship.

 Like with any investment, you are encouraged to research mentors and ensure the one you choose is the right fit for you.
 How can you choose?
 Here are a few things to consider when looking for a mentor.

 - Are they actively involved in the writing industry?